-&lt;sup>5The same considerations discussed in footnote 4 concerning attendance by more than one d.
+d.
 Generally, only one lawyer is to be compensated for client, third party and intraoffice conferences, although if only one lawyer is being compensated the time may be charged at the rate of the more senior lawyer.
 Compensation may be paid for the attendance of more than one lawyer where justified for specific purposes such as periodic conferences of defined duration held for the purpose of work organization, strategy, and delegation of tasks in cases where such conferences are reasonably necessary for the proper management of the litigation.

-e.
-Travel

-- i.
+- e.
+Travel - i.
 Whenever possible time spent in traveling should be devoted to doing substantive work for a client and should be billed (at the usual rate) to that client.
 If the travel time is devoted to work for a client other than the matter for which fees are sought, then the travel time should not be included in any fee request.
 If the travel time is devoted to substantive work for the client whose representation is the subject of the fee request, then the time should be billed for the substantive work, not travel time. - ii.
-Up to two (2) hours of travel time (each way and each day) to and from a Court appearance, deposition, witness interview, or similar proceeding that cannot be devoted to substantive work may be charged at the lawyer's hourly rate. - iii.
-Time spent in long-distance travel above the two (2) hours limit each way, that cannot be devoted to substantive work, may be charged at one-half of the lawyer's hourly rate.
+Up to two (2) hours of travel time (each way and each day) to and from a Court appearance, deposition, witness interview, or similar proceeding that cannot be devoted to substantive work may be charged at the lawyer's hourly rate.